 Freight bill audits are frequently an accounting afterthought.
-Many companies simply go through the motions to make sure the numbers add up, reconciling where they can, and remediating when necessary.
-But there’s a lot more value to be gained from a freight audit than identifying clerical errors and capturing found money.
+Many companies simply go through the motions to make sure the numbers add up, reconciling where they can and remediating when necessary.
+But there’s a lot more value to be gained from a freight audit than from identifying clerical errors and capturing money.
 At its core, the data used in freight bill auditing is a powerful tool for informing broad operational improvements.

 Freight bill audit data can tell you a lot about what you’re shipping, how you’re shipping it, and where you can create cost savings.
-Think of reconciliation and found money as short-term benefits, while pattern recognition and trend analysis are long-term opportunities.
+Think of reconciliation and finding money as short-term benefits, while pattern recognition and trend analysis are long-term opportunities.
 It’s not just about balancing the books.
 It’s about optimizing operations.

 - Why are you spending X on final-mile delivery from an independent transportation provider when you could spend Y using an integrated delivery partner?